Reporting a car crash can be one of the most important steps to take after a wreck happens.

-- Filing a car accident report can be crucial to documenting the details and evidence related to a wreck.
-And that can be important to determining liability and the available legal remedies for crash victims.
+For one, Indiana law requires motorists who are involved in certain wrecks to file reports with the proper authorities.
+In addition, filing a car accident report can be crucial to documenting the details and evidence related to your crash.
+This documentation can be important to determining liability and the available legal remedies in your case.

-The Fort Wayne attorneys at Finderson Law, LLC are ready to examine the facts of your crash and explain your options for seeking compensation and justice.
-Initial consultations are free, and we don’t charge any fees unless we obtain a recovery for you.
-This means that you have nothing to lose and possibly a lot to gain by contacting us to find out more about your rights and potential claim.
+At Finderson Law, our Fort Wayne car accident attorneys are ready to examine the facts of your crash and explain your options for seeking compensation and justice.
+Your initial consultation is free, and we don’t charge any fees unless we obtain a recovery for you.
+This means that you have nothing to lose and potentially much to gain by contacting us to find out more about your rights and potential claim.

 When Indiana Law Requires You to Report a Car Accident